codee-com/open-catalog/Checks/PWR002/README.md

 [scope](../../Glossary/Variable-scope.md) possible.
 In computer programming, the term scope of a variable usually refers to the part of the code where the variable can be used (e.g. a function, a loop).
-During the execution of a program, a variable cannot be accessed from outside of its scope.
+During the execution of a program, a variable cannot be accessed from outside its scope.
 This effectively limits the visibility of the variable, which prevents its value from being read or written in other parts of the code.